AsfaaKhan/30-days-challanges-of-AIDD-/tast-2/day2_tast.md

 *Ans: Specification-Driven Development fixes those problems  by using clear written specifictions, requirements, features, rules before starting coding.
 Developers excatly know what to build.*

-# 3. Architecture Thinking
+## 3. Architecture Thinking

 **Qno : 1 How does architecture-first thinking change the role of a developer in AIDD?**

-*Ans : Architecture-first thinking shifts the developer’s role from writing raw code to designing the system, creating clear specifications, and overseeing AI-generated implementations.
+*Ans: With Architecture-first thinking, the developer’s responsiblities change from writing raw code to designing the system, creating clear specifications, and guiding solutions produced by AI.
 Developers focus on architecture, decision-making, and quality rather than manual coding.*

 **Qno: 2 Explain why developers must think in layers and systems instead of raw code.**

-*Ans: Thinking in layers and systems lets developers manage complexity, define clear specifications for AI, ensure maintainability, and consider system-level requirements like scalability and security.
-It enables efficient collaboration with AI and produces modular, reusable, and reliable software.*
+*Ans: By studying layers and system,  developers may manage complexity, provide effeicient  AI specifications, guarantee maintainability.
+It creates software that is  dependable, modular, and reusable and make working with AI more efficient.*

 #

 # 📁 Part B — Practical Task (Screenshot Required)
-Task:
+**Task:**
-Using any AI CLI tool, generate a 1-paragraph specification for an email validation function.
+*Using any AI CLI tool, generate a 1-paragraph specification for an email validation function.*
-Requirements:
+**Requirements:**
-Must contain “@”
+*Must contain “@”*
-Must contain a valid domain (e.g., .com, .org)
-Should return clear error messages
+*Must contain a valid domain (e.g., .com, .org)* *Should return clear error messages*

 #### CLI prompt:
-*$Generate a 1-paragraph specifiction for an email validation function.
-Requirements : Must Contain @ , Must Conatin a valid domain (e.g,.com,.org) , Should return clear error messages$*
+$Generate a 1-paragraph specifiction for an email validation function.
+Requirements : Must Contain @ , Must Conatin a valid domain (e.g,.com,.org) , Should return clear error messages$

 #### Output:
-*The email validation function validate_email(email_address: str) -> Tuple[bool, Optional[str]] will accept a single string argument representing an email address and return a tuple containing a boolean indicating validity and an optional string for error messages.
+$The email validation function validate_email(email_address: str) -> Tuple[bool, Optional[str]] will accept a single string argument representing an email address and return a tuple containing a boolean indicating validity and an optional string for error messages.
 The function must ensure the email address contains exactly one "@" symbol separating the local part from the domain.
 Furthermore, it must verify that the domain contains a valid top-level domain (TLD) consisting of at least two alphabetical characters, preceded by a dot (e.g.,".com", ".org").
-If the email address fails any validation rule, the function should return False along with a descriptive error message indicating the specific reason for failure (e.g., "Missing '@' symbol", "Invalid domain format", "Missing top-level domain").*
+If the email address fails any validation rule, the function should return False along with a descriptive error message indicating the specific reason for failure (e.g., "Missing '@' symbol", "Invalid domain format", "Missing top-level domain").$

 [screenshots](https://github.com/AsfaaKhan/30-days-challanges-of-AIDD-/blob/main/tast-2/screenshots)